-You might enter the market because your plan says so but then the market surprises you.
+You might enter the market because your plan says so, but then the market surprises you.
 In this case, what do you do?
 Do you hold on, all or nothing, or do you change your plan while in it and take some losses?
 What is the more efficient course of action?

 Work out these ideas and create your action plan to address the unforeseen market swings.

 This is also something to practice and be open-minded about.
-For example, if you’re working by yourself or a partner and you have email and Facebook open, be aware whether these things help you or if they distract you.
+For example, if you’re working by yourself or a partner and have email and Facebook open, be aware of whether these things help you or if they distract you.
 These small variables can have a great impact on your focus and performance.